greg-js/arch-wiki-md-repo/wiki/_content/netctl.md

 ### RTNETLINK answers: File exists (with multiple NICs)

 This is a very misleading response, it really means that you have assigned a default gateway in an earlier netctl control file.
-When netctl starts up the nth NIC and goes to set it's local route, it fails because there's already a default route from n-1.
+When netctl starts up the n-th NIC and goes to set its local route, it fails because there is already a default route from n-1.

-Remove it and everything works, except you no longer have a default route and so can't access things such as the internet.
-ExecUpPost doesn't work as it gets executed for each network card.
+Remove it and everything works, except you no longer have a default route and so cannot access things such as the internet. `ExecUpPost` does not work as it gets executed for each network card.

-What I did was create a new service, defaultrouter.service and here is the .service file:
+A possible solution is creating a new service:

  `/etc/system/system/defaultrouter.service`